Frequently Asked Questions

 Participation in this study required you to complete a series of confidential questionnaires, which included questions about your previous medical history, lifestyle, diet, family and mood.

-Questionnaires were completed at diagnosis, 4 months later and again 12 months later.
+You were asked to complete questionnaires at diagnosis, 4 months later and again 12 months later.

 Samples of your blood and saliva were collected at one of your initial clinic appointments.
 We also asked your permission to obtain any excess tissue samples from the pathologist who diagnosed your cancer.

-We are currently asking people to complete a further questionnaire at 3 – 5 years after consent to Head & Neck 5000.
+We are currently asking you to complete a further questionnaire at 3 – 5 years after consent to Head & Neck 5000.

 Where we have your permission, we also access data from health-related records including disease registries.
 As a part of the study, the researchers also obtain information on the date and circumstances surrounding death for any participants who pass away during the years in which the project is ongoing.